 Well-Meant Responses That Hurt: What Didn't Work

 "Use your words."
 "Just say hello."
 "I'm not giving you this until you ask for it."
 These phrases, meant to encourage social communication, are experienced as intense pressure.
-For someone frozen by an anxiety disorder, this pressure is like trying to start a flooded engine by flooring the gas pedal—it only makes things worse.
+For someone frozen by anxiety, this pressure is like trying to start a flooded engine by flooring the accelerator — it only makes things worse.

 When they pressured me to talk, they weren't connecting with me.
 They were fighting against my nervous system.
 My nervous system always won.